ujr/wildmatch/README.md

 There is nothing wrong using it.
 You write it yourself for some fun, insight, and your own bugs.

-Missing here is a performance evaluation.
+- Missing here is a performance evaluation.
+- UTF-8 decoding should be improved and factored out

 Wildcard matching is sometimes also known as glob matching, after the ancient Unix tool */etc/glob* (short for global)